elixir-europe/rdmkit/pages/rdm_cycle/reusing.md

 ## What should be considered for Data Reuse?

-One major challenge is to find data for reuse.
-Another point is that you should assess the quality of the deposited data before it is reused.
-One starting point can be to use value added databases with curated content.
-Other possibilities include searching data deposition repositories for suitable datasets based on their annotation or obtaining data directly from the author.
-You should keep in mind whether the repositories provide sufficient metadata to enable data reuse.
-Some types of data you are searching for can be straightforward to reuse (e.g. genome data) or require extensive metadata to interpret and reuse (e.g. gene expression experiment data)
+* Explore alternative sources for reusable data.
+A starting point can be to look for value added databases with curated content.
+Other possibilities include searching data deposition repositories for suitable datasets based on their annotation, or obtaining data directly from the author of a scientific article.
-The reuse of data should be aligned with the intellectual property right e.g. by making sure it is available under a suiting license.
+* Check under which terms and conditions the data is shared.
+Make sure that there is a licence, and that the licence gives you permission to do what you intend to.
+* Check whether there is sufficient metadata to enable data reuse.
+Some types of data can be straightforward to reuse (e.g. genome data), while other may require extensive metadata to interpret and reuse (e.g. gene expression experiment data).
+* Assess the quality of the data.
+Is the data from a trusted source?
+Is it curated?
+Does the data adhere to a standard?
-For personal (sensitive) data all legal and technical requirements have to met before it can be accessed.
-Getting access to personal (sensitive) data often requires additional steps.
+* Verify that the data has been ethically collected and that your reuse of the data conforms with policies and regulations you are expected to follow.
+For personal (sensitive) data, there are usually legal and technical requirements that have to met before data can be accessed.
+Getting access to personal (sensitive) data will therefore involve additional steps.

 ## Problems to be addressed in this stage